kevin-14/hadoop-1/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-applications/hadoop-yarn-deep-learning-frameworks/src/site/markdown/RunTensorflowJobUsingHelperScript.md

     }
   },
   "kerberos_principal" : {
-    "principal_name" : "ambari-qa@EXAMPLE.COM",
+    "principal_name" : "test-user@EXAMPLE.COM",
-    "keytab" : "file:///etc/security/keytabs/smokeuser.headless.keytab"
+    "keytab" : "file:///etc/security/keytabs/test-user.headless.keytab"
   }
 }

 ```

 Notes:

-- `hdfs://host:port/<tf-job-conf-path>/presetup-tf.sh` will be automatically download and mount to the docker container, it will be executed before invoking `launch_command` of components specified in the spec.
+- `hdfs://host:port/<tf-job-conf-path>/presetup-tf.sh` will be automatically downloaded and mounted to the docker container, it will be executed before invoking `launch_command` of components specified in the spec.
 - Component name can be customized (In above example it uses `worker`)
 - In `resource` section, you can specify cpu/memory/gpu if you needed.
 - Additional environment variables can be specified under `env`.
 This will be passed to launched docker container process.